Equivalent Training from National Organizations

 - Individuals who hold a current CPPB, CFCM, or A.P.P. certification may obtain their Certified Texas Purchaser (CTP) certification without having to attend the required classes by passing the CTP Exam.
 If these individuals desire a higher certification, such as a Certified Texas Procurement Manager (CTPM), they must complete the CNC Course (Cost vs Market, Contract Negotiation & Contract Administration) and pass their CTPM exam.

 - Individuals who hold a current CPPO, CPCM, or C.P.M. certification may obtain their Certified Texas Procurements Manager (CTPM) certification by passing the CTPM Exam without having to attend the required classes.

-NOTE: This does not mean that persons already holding these certifications are not encouraged to take the courses offered by TPASS.
-In fact, TPASS highly encourages it.
+NOTE: This does not mean that persons already holding these certifications are not encouraged to take the courses offered by SPD.
+In fact, SPD highly encourages it.
 Our students have found the courses very beneficial and informative.
-Also, TPASS courses cover Texas specific material that the national associations may not cover in their certification programs.
+Also, SPD courses cover Texas specific material that the national associations may not cover in their certification programs.